-The eProcurement requisition (ePro req) is used to purchase goods and services not available through Internal Service Provider or Strategic Contracts, and as a release against an M-Pathways contract.
+The eProcurement requisition (ePro req) is used to purchase goods and services not available through Internal Service Providers or Strategic Contracts, and as a release against an M-Pathways contract.
 The ePro req is the only transaction that you complete in M-Pathways to order goods and services.
 There are three types of ePro reqs.

 - M-marketsite eProcurement requisition – M-marketsite is integrated with the M-Pathways ePro requisition.
 Use the university’s online catalog ordering system to place orders from suppliers that have negotiated pricing with the university.
-These orders are completed as ePro reqs and are routed to Procurement for processing and approval when certain conditions are met (e.g., dollar amount or chartfields used).
+These orders are completed as ePro reqs and are routed to Procurement Services for processing and approval when certain conditions are met (e.g., dollar amount or chartfields used).

 - PeoplePay eProcurement requisition – Used to pay individuals for non-appointment-related services.
 The individual must be set up in the M-Pathways supplier database as a PeoplePay supplier.

 Working with your Procurement team to complete transactions $10,000 or greater:

 The U-M Regents require that all transactions of $10,000 or more be reviewed by Procurement Services to complete the competitive bid process.
 If you need to purchase goods or services that total $10,000 or more, one method to begin the process is to create an ePro requisition by following the steps below.
 For more information regarding the competitive bid process see SPG 507.01, Section XI Competitive Bid Process.